Top 12 Immune Support Strategies to Thrive in Life

 • Passive immunity: This is a form of immunity that includes a baby’s protection through the placenta or breast milk and lasts for a certain period to protect the body until it can defend itself.

-• Immunization: Immunization exposes your body to antigens and weakened pathogens to protect your body from specific infections and illness in the future.
+• Immunization: Immunization exposes your body to antigens and weakened pathogens to protect your body from specific infections and illnesses in the future.

 Immune System Problems